 Are their factors that can negatively affect my healing and results?

 Yes, smoking and radiation to the surgical site can negatively affect your wound healing.
 Smokers have much higher rates of complications including infection and wound healing problems.
 Smoking decreases the amount of oxygen required to repair and build cells and constricts the small blood vessels that transport oxygen to the tissues.
 Also, a history of radiation therapy to the surgical site can negatively affect wound healing.
-Your surgeon will evaluate you and discuss surgical options that will optimize your outcome.
+Your Chicago surgeon will evaluate you and discuss surgical options that will optimize your outcome.

 Interested in a Breast Reconstruction Procedure?
 Contact us at 8477375036 Today!
 And Visit our office in Chicago and Northbrook to learn more about procedures and Dr. Schlechter.